Explainable-AI-Berlin/pytorch_explain_and_adapt_library/README.md

 notebooks/templates - the folder for temporary files from the Flask app used for collecting user feedback

 notebooks/peal_runs - the folder where the executed runs are stored - some runs can take quite long, so there are checkpoint files as often as possible, that one can restart the the run where interrupted if needed.

+**Contribution Guidelines:**

+If you want to contribute to the project, please follow the following guidelines:

+1) Use the black formatter for python files

+2) Avoid code redundancy as much as possible

+3) Write unit tests for every new component

+4) Write documentation for every new component

+5) Write a jupyter notebook that shows how to use the new component

+6) Compositionality is key!
+Try to make the components as independent as possible and make sure that the whole pipeline still works if you replace a component with another one.

+7) Always use seeds for every experiment to make sure the results are reproducible

+8) Log all important information in the log files to make experiments comparable